In a nutshell:

 Risk Assessment for Financial Institutions

-A financial institution employs LLMs in combination with data analytics to assess potential risks in their loan portfolio.
+A financial institution employs LLMs and data analytics to assess potential risks in their loan portfolio.
 By analyzing textual data from loan applications, customer calls, and credit reports, LLMs identify patterns and indicators of possible default or fraud.

 The Future of LLMs and Data Analytics